Chuu: Career

-Loona
+2017–2020: Debut with Loona and solo activities

 On December 14, 2017, Chuu was revealed as the tenth member of the Korean idol girl group Loona.
 As part of the group's pre-debut release strategy, on December 28, she released her self-titled single album with "Heart Attack" as its title track.
 Chuu reached number 8 on the Gaon Album Chart.
 She was introduced as part of Loona's third sub-unit Loona yyxy.
-The sub-unit includes members Yves, Gowon and Olivia Hye, and their EP, Beauty & the Beat, was released on May 30, 2018, reached number 4 on the Gaon Album Chart.
+The sub-unit includes members Yves, Gowon and HyeJu, and their EP, Beauty & the Beat, was released on May 30, 2018, reached number 4 on the Gaon Album Chart.
 She officially debuted with the whole group on August 20 with the EP [+ +], which peaked at number 2 on the Gaon Album Chart.
-On November 25, 2022, BlockBerry Creative announced the departure of Chuu from Loona.

-Removal from Loona

-On November 25, 2022, Loona's agency, Blockberry Creative, announced on the official fancafe that Chuu will be expelled from Loona, explaining that "there were reports of abuse of power, such as Chuu’s abusive language towards our staff, and the investigation has revealed the fact, and the company representative is apologizing and comforting the staff."
-Chuu has recently been caught up in rumors of power abuse, transfer, and bullying within her company.
-However, the company refused to reveal evidence concerning the rumors of power abuse to the public.
-At the end of 2021, she filed an application for a provisional injunction against her agency, Blockberry Creative, to suspend the exclusive contract.
-It was also reported that last April, she founded her own company, with herself as the CEO.

-Television career

 On May 10, 2019, Chuu made her acting debut and starred in the web drama Dating Class as Han Eun-sol.
 In July to September, she co-hosted the second season of the variety show Insane Quiz Show with MJ of Astro and Il-hoon of BtoB.
 The show brings in two celebrity guests each episode and have them partake with them in various challenges.

 In January 2020, Chuu appeared at MBC's 2020 Lunar New Year Idol Star Championships.
 However, MBC was inundated with criticism because it was discovered that a male staff pulled her hair.
 In March 2020, Chuu competed in King of Mask Singer under the name "Spring Girl", a character who dressed in a spring outfit with flowers in her hair and a flat paper mask that covers her eyes and mouth.
 She was eliminated in the second of the two days of competition.
-In December, she co-starred in Running Girls, a Mnet show where five K-pop idols form a running team and try out different running courses in South Korea.
+In December 2020, she co-starred in Running Girls, a Mnet show where five K-pop idols form a running team and try out different running courses in South Korea.